faosorios/fastmatrix/README.md

 ## Features

-Latest release (August 28, 2020) of **fastmatrix** package have implemented the following functions:
+Latest release (September 5, 2020) of **fastmatrix** package have implemented the following functions:
 * Array multiplication (see for instance, Appendix A of Wei, 1998).
 * Column-equilibration to rectangular matrices.
 * Fast computation of Hadamard product using unrolled loops.
 * Inner products and norms for matrices.
+* Interface to C code callable by another C code from other packages.
 * Lp norms for vectors.
 * Operations envolving the commutation matrix, with minimum requeriments of storage.
 * Operations envolving the duplication matrix, with minimum requeriments of storage.